HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 and efficient in holding juvenile offenders accountable and reducing recidivism."

-funds, we formally request a waiver in regard to the mandated proportions within the program
+funds, we formally request a waiver m regard to the mandated proportions within the program

 purpose areas.
 We formally request permission to apply all funds to purpose area number seven,